 Meet the English Grammar and Language Tutor!

 Hi, there!
-My name is Raymond, and I’m a 5th-year Ph.D. student in Harvard’s Slavic Literatures and Languages department.
-I’ve been working as the EGL tutor for three years now, and it’s been one of the more rewarding parts of my time in graduate school.
+My name is Raymond, and I’m a Ph.D. student in Harvard’s Slavic Literatures and Languages department.
+I’ve been working as the EGL tutor for four years now, and it’s been one of the more rewarding parts of my time in graduate school.
 I’ve worked with students from all over the world, helping them on their writing assignments (especially Expos essays!) and getting them to feel more comfortable with academic writing.
 If you’re having trouble with grammar, syntax, and/or stylistics on any sort of assignment (papers, applications, research projects, etc.), please come by!
 You don't have to have a complete draft of a writing assignment to come in for help.
 You can bring partial drafts, assignments, or just questions.

 What happens in an EGL session?